evanx/redex/docs/redisRouting.md

          this.config.queue.pending, this.popTimeout);
       this.addedPending(messageId, message);
       let reply = await redix.importMessage(message, {messageId}, this.config);
-      await this.redis.lpush(this.config.queue.out, JSON.stringify(reply));
+      await this.redis.lpush(this.config.queue.out, stringify(reply));
       this.removePending(messageId);
    } catch (error) {
-      this.revertPending(messageId);
+      this.revertPending(messageId, error);
       await this.redis.lpush(this.config.queue.error, JSON.stringify(error));
 ```
 where we push the reply or the error into output queues.

 Note that we add the pending request to a collection in Redis, and remove it once the message has been processed successfully.

-Depending on the type of exception, we might revert the pending message, to be fail-safe.
-For example if this instance is a canary release, we might remove it from our cluster based on such metrics, and still enable the message to be processed by another instance.
+To promote fail-safe canary releases, we should revert messages back onto the incoming queue in the event of systematic errors.

 Learn more: https://github.com/evanx/redixrouter/blob/master/README.md